OSGConnect/connectbook/start/data/stashcache.md

-2. Add the necessary details to your HTCondor submit file to tell HTCondor which files to transfer, and that your jobs must run on executes nodes that have access to the OSG Data Federation.
+2. Add the necessary details to your HTCondor submit file to tell HTCondor which files to transfer, and that your jobs must run on executes nodes that have access to the Open Science Data Federation.

 		# Submit file example of large input/software transfer